dwarvesf/handbook/guides/take-better-screenshots-on-mac.md

 - **All-In-One mode**: this mode allows you to specify the size and lock the aspect ratio for your screenshots.
 It also saves your last selection, making it easier to retake your last screenshot.

-- **Recording Features**: choose between recording a video or a GIF, whether to capture a specific window, custom dimensions, a part of the screen, or fullscreen.
+- **Recording features**: choose between recording a video or a GIF, whether to capture a specific window, custom dimensions, a part of the screen, or fullscreen.
 With our built-in video editor, you will be able to prepare a screen recording for sharing, by reducing its file size or changing the audio settings.

-- **Open History**: access your screenshot history.
+- **Open history**: access your screenshot history.
 You can remove files from the Capture History or restore recent captures if you ever need them again.

 ## Overall